-I am a fifth-year Ph.D. candidate in New Testament and Early Christian Studies in the Department of Religion at Rice University, working with April DeConick, and alongside Niki Clements and Matthias Henze.
+I study the New Testament and early Christianity in the Department of Religion at Rice University.
+Working with April DeConick, Niki Clements, and Matthias Henze, I focus on freelance religious experts, physicians, and their writings in late antiquity.
 I arrived at Rice after taking an M.A. in New Testament and Christian Origins at Duke University under Mark Goodacre.
-I currently serve on the Graduate Advisory Board for Rice’s Center for Teaching Excellence.
-I also work as a copy editor for Gnosis: Journal of Gnostic Studies and have recently joined the faculty at The Women’s Institute of Houston.
-My research focuses on ancient Mediterranean religion in the Greco-Roman period, with particular interests in the Romanization of Christianity and in freelance religious experts’ incorporation of “scientific” discourses (esp. medicine and physics) as a self-authorizing strategy in the construction of their respective religious programs.
+I currently serve on the Graduate Advisory Board for Rice’s Center for Teaching Excellence, work as a copy editor for Gnosis: Journal of Gnostic Studies, and have recently joined the faculty at The Women’s Institute of Houston.
+I am also a member of the international research group Religion, Medicine, Disability, and Health in Late Antiquity (ReMeDHe).
+My research focuses on ancient Mediterranean religion and medicine in the Greco-Roman period, with particular interests in the Romanization of Christianity and in freelance religious experts’ incorporation of “scientific” discourses (esp. medicine and physics) as a self-authorizing strategy in the construction of their respective religious programs.